 The majority of personal information is stored on systems in the UK.
-But there are some occasions where your information may leave the UK either in order to get to another organisation or if it's stored in a system outside of the EU.
+But there are some occasions where your information may leave the UK either in order to get to another organisation or if it is stored in a system outside of the EU.

 We have additional protections on your information if it leaves the UK ranging from secure ways of transferring data to ensuring we have a robust contract in place with that third party.

-If we need to send your information to an 'unsafe' location we'll always seek advice from the Information Commissioner's Office (ICO) (opens in new window) first.
+If we need to send your information to an unsafe location we will always seek advice from the Information Commissioner's Office (ICO) (opens in new window) first.

 How long do we keep your personal information?